Oh, Sleeper: History

 Oh, Sleeper was founded in April 2006 after Ryan Conley, former member of the rock band Terminal, got together with former Evelynn and Between the Buried and Me guitarist Shane Blay and former Terminal bassist Lucas Starr (who was at the time with As Cities Burn).
 Eventually they found a vocalist in Micah Kinard, formerly of Keeping Lions, and began practicing.
 The four members experienced typical problems of a band start-up (no place to practice, no money and different schedules), but the biggest obstacle was finding the final member.
 Countless awkward auditions failed to fill the missing position, until long time friend and fellow Terminal member James Erwin was found.
 After his addition to the lineup, the band released an EP, The Armored March, through 1x1 music.

 The band signed with Solid State Records in mid-2007.
 Their debut album, When I Am God, was released on October 23, 2007.
 On December 28, 2007, Oh, Sleeper performed at the Plano Center in Plano, Texas along with the briefly reunited Terminal.
 Oh, Sleeper also supported Demon Hunter on their tour, along with Living Sacrifice, Advent, and The Famine.
 The tour in support of Norma Jean was drummer Ryan Conley's last with the band.
 Conley was replaced the following year by Matt Davis.

-Son of the Morning was released on August 25, 2009.
-In an interview, Kinard stated that with this album, they wanted to combine crowd favorites such as "Vices Like Vipers" and "Charlatan's Host" from the previous album in order to make Son of the Morning stay true to their sound and please the fans.
-The lyrics on this album are much more straightforward than on their debut wherein Son of the Morning is a concept album based on the final battle between the Devil and God.
-The first single from the record was the title track, "Son of the Morning" and later in the year, Oh, Sleeper played the entire album for the first time in Waco Texas at Art Ambush.
+Son of the Morning was released on August 25, 2009 The first single from the record was the title track, "Son of the Morning" and later in the year, Oh, Sleeper played the entire album for the first time in Waco Texas at Art Ambush.
 The cover of Son of the Morning is known as a "broken pentagram", which has to be distinguished from the broken pentagram used by black magicians with only one triangle left.
 The symbol was designed by Ryan Clark of Demon Hunter and it follows the same pattern as a pentagram with the horns missing.
 The album debuted on the Billboard 200 at No. 120 and also charted at No. 46 on the Rock Albums chart, at No. 7 on the Christian Albums chart and at No. 12 on the Hard Rock Albums chart.

 On February 23, 2011, Lucas Starr announced his departure from the band.
 He was replaced by Nate Grady who had filled in on tour the year before.